Abner P. Allen: Biography

 Allen was born in Woodford County, Illinois.
 He joined the 39th Illinois infantry Regiment from Bloomington, Illinois, in January 1864, and mustered out with his regiment on December 6, 1865.

 By the time the 39th was involved in the Siege of Petersburg, Virginia, Allen was a corporal in Company K. When the regiment (as part of the XXIV Corps under Major General John Gibbon) was assaulting Fort Gregg on April 2, 1865, under heavy fire, he was at the front as a color bearer.

 At the surrender ceremony at Appomattox Courthouse a week later, Allen was given the honor of carrying Illinois' flag.
-He later traveled to Washington, D.C. with General Gibbon and 76 captured Confederate colors.
+He later traveled to Washington, D.C., with General Gibbon and 76 captured Confederate colors.
 He received his medal there from Secretary of War Edwin Stanton.

 Allen died in 1905 and is buried in Centerburg Cemetery, Centerburg, Ohio.

 Medal of Honor citation

 Rank and organization: Corporal, Company K, 39th Illinois Infantry.
 Place and date: At Petersburg, Virginia, April 2, 1865.
-Entered service at: Bloomington, Ill.
-Birth: Woodford County, Ill.
+Entered service at: Bloomington, Illinois.
+Birth: Woodford County, Illinois.
 Date of issue: May 12, 1865.